thecityny/2025-meet-your-mayor/README.md

 **A multi-page Gatsby-powered news application by [THE CITY](https://www.thecity.nyc) and [Gothamist](https://gothamist.com/), designed to inform New Yorkers about the 2025 NYC mayoral candidates.**

-## 📰 Overview

-[THE CITY](https://www.thecity.nyc) is a nonprofit, nonpartisan digital newsroom dedicated to hard-hitting reporting that serves the people of New York.
-This project aims to provide an interactive platform and quiz for voters to learn about the 2025 mayoral candidates, their policies, backgrounds, and visions for the city.

 ## 🛠️ Technologies Used

 - **[Gatsby](https://www.gatsbyjs.com/)**: A React-based open-source framework for creating fast websites.